rickosborne/skyline/story/iaso/114-grethe-uln-jineko.md

 > The trio at the end of the table is a Nora mother, father, and daughter.
 > Mother and daughter share the same broad shoulders, dark complexion, and thick braids, while the father has fair skin and bright blonde hair.
 > They each greet you as you sit.
-> The mother, taking note of your tools and weapons, introduces herself as Iala, explaining that she coordinates construction and repair efforts here in Mother's Watch.
+> The mother, taking note of your tools and weapons, introduces herself as Grethe, explaining that she coordinates construction and repair efforts here in Mother's Watch.
 > Her husband is Uln, a fisherman whose profession puts in context the net webbing and many pouches sewn into his clothes.
 > Their daughter is Jineko, who looks to be in her late teens or early twenties.